NVIDIA/NVFlare/research/fed-bpt/README.md

 OUT_DIR="/tmp/nvflare/fedbpt"
 nvflare simulator ./jobs/fedbpt -n ${N_CLIENTS} -t ${N_CLIENTS} -w ${OUT_DIR}
 ```
+If you have more GPUs available on your system, you can use the `--gpu` argument of the simulator to run clients on different GPUs in parallel.

 ## 3. Example results
 The training results showing the global testing accuracy over 200 rounds is shown below.